evaebaide/plotly_Biodiversity/README.md

 # Plotly.js

 Use potly.js to build interactive charts for a dashboard.
-- Pie Chart, Bubble Chart that uses data from smples route.
+- Pie Chart, Bubble Chart that uses data from samples route.
-# Heroku
-Deploy Flask app to Heroku.
-- Flask API.